tlei123/cy-tr-reporter/README.md

 ## Authors

+Tze-chiu Lei - [github](https://github.com/tlei123) - publisher of this repo.
-Milutin Savovic - [github](https://github.com/mickosav) - author of the original
-cypress-testrail-reporter (see below).
+Milutin Savovic - [github](https://github.com/mickosav) - author of the original cypress-testrail-reporter (see below).
 Anes Topcic - [github](https://github.com/sakalaca) - author of the fix for API-response changes in recent TestRail 7.2 upgrade.

 ## License